This post may contain affiliate links. Please see my disclosure policy for details.

 I did see some amazing displays at the Palace of the Grand Dukes and, the sugar cane store front at Sugarmour and also some of the hotels too.

-But, the one that really impressed me was the decorations outside the Augustus Ir Bora Love Story Café.
+But, the one that really impressed me in Vilnius in December was the decorations outside the Augustus Ir Bora Love Story Café.

 Not only did they decorate the whole front of the store in pink with glittering fairy lights, but there were also PINK UNICORNS and beautiful baubles too!